ut-osa/impeller-artifact/README.md

 ### License ###
 All of our repository included in the artifact are in Apache 2.0 License.
+We use a script docker-stack-wait.sh which is districuted in MIT License.

 ### Paper ###
 Impeller: Stream Processing on Shared Logs